 - 1. Log in to the CloudPlatform UI. - 2.
 In the left navigation, choose Infrastructure.
 In Zones, click View All, then click the zone in which you want to add the primary storage. - 3.
 Click the Compute and Storage tab. - 4.
 In the Primary Storage node of the diagram, click View All. - 5.
 Click Add Primary Storage. - 6.
 Provide the following information in the dialog.
-The information required varies depending on your choice in Protocol. - Scope.
-Indicate whether the storage is available to all hosts in the zone or only to hosts in a single cluster. - Pod.
-(Visible only if you choose Cluster in the Scope field.)
-The pod for the storage device.

-- Cluster.
-(Visible only if you choose Cluster in the Scope field.)
-The cluster for the storage device. - Name.
-The name of the storage device - Protocol.
-For XenServer, choose either NFS, iSCSI, or PreSetup.
+The information required varies depending on your choice in Protocol. - Scope: Indicate whether the storage is available to all hosts in the zone or only to hosts in a single cluster. - Pod: (Visible only if you choose Cluster in the Scope field.)
+The pod for the storage device. - Cluster: (Visible only if you choose Cluster in the Scope field.)
+The cluster for the storage device. - Name: The name of the storage device. - Protocol: For XenServer, choose either NFS, iSCSI, or PreSetup.
 For KVM, choose NFS or SharedMountPoint.
-For vSphere choose either VMFS (iSCSI or FiberChannel) or NFS - Server (for NFS, iSCSI, or PreSetup).
-The IP address or DNS name of the storage device - Server (for VMFS).
-The IP address or DNS name of the vCenter server. - Path (for NFS).
-In NFS this is the exported path from the server. - Path (for VMFS).
-In vSphere this is a combination of the datacenter name and the datastore name.
+For vSphere choose either VMFS (iSCSI or FiberChannel) or NFS.
+For Hyper-V, choose SMB/CIFS. - Server (for NFS, iSCSI, SMB/CIFS or PreSetup): The IP address or DNS name of the storage device. - Server (for VMFS).
+The IP address or DNS name of the vCenter server. - Path (for NFS): In NFS this is the exported path from the server. - Path (for SMB/CIFS): The exported path from the server. - Path (for VMFS): In vSphere this is a combination of the datacenter name and the datastore name.
 The format is "/" datacenter name "/" datastore name.
+For example, "/cloud.dc.VM/ cluster1datastore". - Path (for SharedMountPoint): With KVM this is the path on each host that is where this primary storage is mounted.
+For example, "/mnt/primary". - SMB Username (for SMB/CIFS): Applicable only if you select SMB/CIFS provider.
+The username of the account which has the necessary permissions to the SMB shares.
+The user must be part of the Hyper-V administrator group. - SMB Password (for SMB/CIFS): Applicable only if you select SMB/CIFS provider.
+The password associated with the account. - SMB Domain(for SMB/CIFS): Applicable only if you select SMB/CIFS provider.
+The Active Directory domain that the SMB share is a part of.

-For example, "/cloud.dc.VM/ cluster1datastore". - Path (for SharedMountPoint).
-With KVM this is the path on each host that is where this primary storage is mounted.
-For example, "/mnt/primary". - SR Name-Label (for PreSetup).
-Enter the name-label of the SR that has been set up outside CloudPlatform. - Target IQN (for iSCSI).
-In iSCSI this is the IQN of the target.
-For example, iqn.1986-03.com.sun:02:01ec9bb549-1271378984 - Lun # (for iSCSI).
-In iSCSI this is the LUN number.
-For example, 3. - Tags (optional).
-The comma-separated list of tags for this storage device.
+- SR Name-Label (for PreSetup): Enter the name-label of the SR that has been set up outside CloudPlatform. - Target IQN (for iSCSI): In iSCSI this is the IQN of the target.
+For example, iqn.1986-03.com.sun:02:01ec9bb549-1271378984 - Lun # (for iSCSI): In iSCSI this is the LUN number.
+For example, 3. - Tags (optional): The comma-separated list of tags for this storage device.
 It should be an equivalent set or superset of the tags on your disk offerings